mpvnet-player/mpv.net/README.md

 mpv.net is a libmpv based media player for Windows, it looks and works like mpv, even shares the settings and therefore the mpv documentation applies.

-mpv and mpv.net have a learning curve and are only suitable for experienced users.
+mpv and mpv.net have a learning curve.

 mpv manual: <https://mpv.io/manual/master/>